Jwan622/interview_prep/square/final_rd_part_1.md

 A very typical example is JSON objects.
 Your source might contain a large JSON object, and you would like to have it processed into individual columns inside your Snowflake database.
 This practice suggests first having a raw table with just your metadata columns and one “JSON_blob” column containing the JSON object.
 In a second step, you can then process this data into columns.

 The reason for this is that flattening involves business logic.
 It involves you knowing what properties are “always there.”
+It's a business logic transformation in and of itself.
+The shape of the data is tied to business logic and that can change.
 If you flatten on ingestion, your ingestion process might break because one JSON object is NULL, or one JSON object doesn’t come with one expected value.
 It is always easier to take the already ingested data and rerun your flattener than to run your ingestion + flattening process together.

 ## Some other topics